ksiondag/base_webapp/README.md

 There should also be instructions on:
 * How to create a new app and plug the app in
 * How to migrate from sqlite3 to postgres (when scaling becomes necessary)
+* How to setup migrations (right now I'm just deleting the first one and starting from scratch with each change)

 Quality of life stuff:
 * django shell should use iPython